recommenders-team/recommenders/CONTRIBUTING.md

 #### Single Responsibility

-One of the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles, it states that each module or function should have responsibility over a single part of the functionality.
+[Single responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle) is one of the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles, it states that each module or function should have responsibility over a single part of the functionality.

 *Examples:*